dlurton/anode/README.md

 The above expression:  `imaglobalyo:int = 5 * 20 / (2 + 3);` declares a variable named "imaglobalyo" of type "int" and
 assigns a default value.

+Literal floats expressed normally: i.e. `1.0` is a literal float while `1` is a literal integer;

 ## Building